 - You served all penalties from your conviction

 Employers will not be able to see a DUI conviction if you secure an expungement.
-In some situations, this can help you secure the career that you want.
+In some situations, this can help you secure the career you want.

 Facing DUI Charges Before a Conviction